Nanny Dog On Peter Pan

 Nana and the Supernatural: A Bridge Between Worlds

 While Nana is a grounded, realistic character, her presence subtly interacts with the supernatural elements of the story.
-Her ability to understand and (to a degree) participate in the children's imaginative world, even before their encounter with Peter Pan, adds another layer to her character.
+Plus, her ability to understand and (to a degree) participate in the children's imaginative world, even before their encounter with Peter Pan, adds another layer to her character.
 She seems to possess a certain awareness of the fantastical realm, albeit indirectly.
 She anticipates Peter's arrival and reacts to the changes in the children's behavior, suggesting a level of understanding that transcends the purely physical.
 This subtle blending of the mundane and magical adds to Nana's mystical allure.

 The Underdog Hero: Nana's Silent Strength